Jaime Fletcher

 He is a youth advocate and founder of the Andalucia Media Arts Center.
 As a public speaker, he has covered topics about Latinos, youth, Islam, film and media at many institutions.
 Fletcher is the founder of IslamInSpanish, a non-profit organization dedicated to producing Spanish multimedia to "educate Latinos about Islam worldwide".
+He has worked as media analyst on Univision, Telemundo and CNN in Spanish, among others.
+He is the owner and CEO of an advertising agency, FocusPoint Studios.